WLNE-TV: News operation

 WLNE presently broadcasts 27 hours of locally produced newscasts each week (with five hours each weekday and one hour each on Saturdays and Sundays).

 For most of its history, WLNE has placed a distant third in the market, behind WJAR and WPRI.
 The station has been known for numerous turnovers in format, talent and management over the years for the purpose of increasing its newscast ratings and sales revenue, all having little or no effect.
 Under Global Broadcasting's ownership, changes in image and news coverage resulted in a marginal ratings increase and for a time, ABC6 News was promoted as "New England's Fastest Growing News".
 The ratings surge did not last for long.
-However, on March 29, 2011, WLNE scored its first late news victory in years, finishing number one at 11:00 p.m. following the series premiere of network medical drama Body of Proof, which was filmed entirely in Rhode Island for its first season.
+However, on March 29, 2011, WLNE scored its first late news victory in years, finishing number one at 11 p.m. following the series premiere of network medical drama Body of Proof, which was filmed entirely in Rhode Island for its first season.

 On October 24, 2007, WLNE announced that infamous former Providence mayor and WPRO personality Vincent "Buddy" Cianci would join the station as chief political analyst and contributing editor starting on November 1.
 Cianci was a political analyst at WLNE in the late 1980s.
 As part of his duties at the station, he moderated a daily segment on ABC6 News.
 It was first entitled Your Attention Please and was co-moderated in-studio by former Chief Reporter Jim Hummel.
 Following Hummel's departure from the station in July 2008, it was changed to Buddy TV and weeknight anchor John DeLuca became co-moderator.
-The segment aired live during the former ABC6 News First At Four with Cianci first appearing in-studio and then from the East Providence studios of WPRO, where the segment was simulcast during his weekday show that aired from 2:00 p.m. to 6:00 p.m.
+The segment aired live during the former ABC6 News First at Four with Cianci first appearing in-studio and then from the East Providence studios of WPRO, where the segment was simulcast during his weekday show that aired from 2 p.m. to 6 p.m.
 In October 2008, he started co-hosting the Sunday morning public affairs program ABC6 News On the Record with DeLuca.

 With the change in station ownership in May 2011, the segment name was changed to The World According to Buddy with a solo Cianci in the ABC6 studios.
-The segment was taped live during the noon newscasts and re-aired during the 5 o'clock news.
+The segment was taped live during the noon newscasts and re-aired during the 5 p.m. news.
 He also became a solo host of On the Record.
 On June 25, 2014, Cianci announced that he would be seeking a third term as mayor of Providence as an Independent candidate.
 As a result, he had to step down from his position at WLNE as well as WPRO for the duration of the campaign.
 Former chief political reporter Mark Curtis took over as host of the program while Cianci campaigned for office.
 He lost the bid to Democrat Jorge Elorza and returned to his previous positions shortly after the 2014 general elections.